Dimension reduction for integrative survival analysis: Computation

-Following \citet{xu2017generalized}, we find that it is not necessary to solve \eqref{penalty_optimProb} exactly for each penalty parameter $\rho$.
+Following \citet{keys2019proximal}, we find that it is not necessary to solve \eqref{penalty_optimProb} exactly for each penalty parameter $\rho$.
 Instead, we can run Algorithm \ref{alg:MM} for a fixed number of iterations (e.g., we set $k^{\rm max} = 10$ in our implementation) to approximate \eqref{penalty_optimProb} before incrementing $\rho$.
-Often, 10 iterations was enough for convergence for even moderately sized $\rho$ (i.e., $\rho \ll \dot{\rho}$).
-Initial values for $\rho$, the number of allowed iterations, and by what factor $\rho$ is increased at each iteration of the penalty method can be diagnosed by the user in practice, but we found our default implementation to work well across a range of scenarios.
-Software implementing this method is available for download in the Supplementary Material.
+Often, 10 iterations was enough for convergence for even moderately sized $\rho$, e.g., $\rho > (1.2)^5 \rho_0$, where $\rho_0$ is the initial penalty parameter value.
+The number of allowed iterations, $\rho_0$, and by what factor $\rho$ is increased at each iteration of the penalty method can be diagnosed by the user, but we found our default implementation to work well across a range of scenarios.
+Software implementing this method is available for download from GitHub \citep{IntegrativeCox}.